ZetaPlugins/LifeStealZ/README.md

   useHearts: false
   # Should a player be able to lose hearts with bypass permission (if set to false, the killer will also not gain a heart)
   looseHearts: false
-  # Should a player be able to gain hearts with bypass permission
+  # Should a player be able to gain hearts with bypass permission (if set to false, the victim will also not lose a heart)
   gainHearts: false

 heartGainCooldown: